Solving the Kidney Exchange Problem Using Privacy-Preserving Integer Programming (Updated and Extended Version): Privacy-Preserving Kidney Exchange using Integer Programming

 \subsection{Ideal Functionality}

-The ideal functionality that is implemented by the existing SMPC protocols for the KEP takes the medical data of the patient-donor pairs as input and outputs their respective exchange partners~\cite{Breuer_KEprotocol_2020,Breuer_Matching_2022}.
-As we use the Branch-and-Bound algorithm as basis for our novel privacy-preserving protocol for solving the KEP, the ideal functionality in our case additionally has to output the structure of the Branch-and-Bound tree~$ \branchAndBoundStructure $ and the number of Simplex iterations $ \numSimplexIterations $ required to solve each subproblem in the tree.
-This is necessary as the Branch-and-Bound algorithm repeatedly prunes the search space for the values of the solution $ \simplexSolutionComplete $.
-If we want to implement the algorithm in a privacy-preserving fashion, we have to include these pruning decisions and thus the structure of the Branch-and-Bound tree~$ \branchAndBoundStructure $ in the output of the ideal functionality.
+The goal of this paper is to develop a protocol that achieves a superior runtime performance compared to the existing SMPC protocols for solving the KEP~\cite{Breuer_KEprotocol_2020,Breuer_Matching_2022}.
+We achieve this by using the Branch-and-Bound algorithm (cf.~Algorithm~\ref{alg:branch_and_bound}) as the basis for our protocol.
+The performance of the Branch-and-Bound algorithm heavily depends on the pruning of branches in the Branch-and-Bound tree that cannot further improve the best known solution.
+In order to preserve this property of the Branch-and-Bound algorithm in the privacy-preserving setting, we deliberately include the pruning decisions and thus the structure of the Branch-and-Bound tree~$ \branchAndBoundStructure $ in the output of the ideal functionality that is implemented by our novel protocol.

-To solve the LP at each node in the tree in a privacy-preserving fashion, we require a privacy-preserving protocol for the Simplex algorithm.
-Since the output of the ideal functionality that is implemented by the existing privacy-preserving protocols for Simplex (e.g.,~\cite{Catrina_PPLinearProgramming_2010,Toft_PPLinearProgramming_2009}) includes the number of iterations that Simplex needs to solve the LP, the output of the ideal functionality implemented by our protocol has to include the number of Simplex iterations~$ \numSimplexIterations $ necessary to solve the subproblems in the Branch-and-Bound tree.
+To solve the LP at each node in the tree in a privacy-preserving fashion, we then require a privacy-preserving protocol for the Simplex algorithm.
+The efficiency of the Simplex algorithm relies on an early termination if the optimal solution has been found.
+Thus, similar to the structure of the Branch-and-Bound tree~$ \branchAndBoundStructure $, we also include the number of Simplex iterations~$ \numSimplexIterations $ that are needed to solve each of the subproblems in $ \branchAndBoundStructure $ in the output of the ideal functionality.
+This also comes with the benefit that we can use one of the existing privacy-preserving protocols for Simplex (e.g.,~\cite{Catrina_PPLinearProgramming_2010,Toft_PPLinearProgramming_2009}).

-Functionality~\ref{func:kep_ip} contains the definition of the ideal functionality~$ \kepIpFunc $ implemented by our novel privacy-preserving protocol for solving the KEP.
+Functionality~\ref{func:kep_ip} formally defines the ideal functionality~$ \kepIpFunc $ implemented by our novel privacy-preserving protocol for solving the KEP.
 We adopt the compatibility computation between two patient-donor pairs from~\cite{Breuer_KEprotocol_2020} where the bloodtype of donor and patient, the HLA antigens of the donor, and the patient's antibodies against these are considered.

 \begin{functionality}[$ \kepIpFunc $ - Solving the KEP based on~IP] \textit{ Let all computing peers hold the secret input quotes $ \enc{\inputQuote{i}} = (\enc{\donorbloodvec{i}} $, $ \enc{\antigenvec{i}} $, $ \enc{\patientbloodvec{i}} $, $ \enc{\antibodyvec{i}}) $ of patient-donor pairs $ \partysymbol{i} $ ($ i \in \parties $), where $ \donorbloodvec{i} $ and $ \antigenvec{i} $ are the donor bloodtype and antigen vectors and $ \patientbloodvec{i} $ and $ \antibodyvec{i} $ are the patient bloodtype and antibody vectors as defined in~\cite{Breuer_KEprotocol_2020}.
 Then, functionality~$ \kepIpFunc $ is given as